Improving Photometric Redshift Estimates with Training Sample Augmentation: Acknowledgements

 This paper has undergone internal review by the LSST Dark Energy Science Collaboration.
 The internal reviewers were Huan Lin and Eve Kovacs.
 The authors thank the internal reviewers for their valuable comments.

 IM and EG acknowledge support for this research from the LSST Corporation via grant \#2021-42.
 IM and EG also acknowledge support from the U.S. Department of Energy, Office of Science, Office of High Energy Physics Cosmic Frontier Research program under Award Number DE-SC0010008.
 JFC acknowledges support from the U.S. Department of Energy, Office of Science, Office of High Energy Physics Cosmic Frontier Research program under Award Number DE-SC0011665.
 BHA acknowledges support by the National Science Foundation under Award Number AST-2009251.
+AIM acknowledges the support of Schmidt Sciences.

 Author contributions are as follows.
 IM performed the analysis and wrote the majority of the paper.
 EG advised IM, suggested approaches, and provided feedback on the text.
 JFC suggested and advised on methodology for the normalizing flow, and provided feedback on manuscript.
 BHA provided guidance on bias discussions and feedback on the manuscript.
+AIM designed and led the development of the RAIL software.
 SS advised on the use of FlexZBoost and feedback on the manuscript.

 The DESC acknowledges ongoing support from the Institut National de Physique Nucl\'eaire et de Physique des Particules in France; the Science \& Technology Facilities Council in the United Kingdom; and the Department of Energy, the National Science Foundation, and the LSST Corporation in the United States.
 DESC uses resources of the IN2P3 Computing Center (CC-IN2P3--Lyon/Villeurbanne - France) funded by the Centre National de la Recherche Scientifique; the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S.\ Department of Energy under Contract No.\ DE-AC02-05CH11231; STFC DiRAC HPC Facilities, funded by UK BEIS National E-infrastructure capital grants; and the UK particle physics grid, supported by the GridPP Collaboration.
 This work was performed in part under DOE Contract DE-AC02-76SF00515.